 -

-International Conflict and the Tenure of Leaders: Is War Still Ex Post Inefficient?
-(Chiozza and Goemans, 2004)
+Chiozza and Goemans 2004_International Conflict and the Tenure of Leaders: Is War Still Ex Post Inefficient?

 The macro and micro levels of this system correspond, respectively, to government and society.